 In a company, not every employee will be integrated in the same way.
-Some will speak up, while others will stand back for fear of not saying what they think.
+Some will speak up, while others will stand back for fear of not speaking their mind.
 However, their arguments can be invaluable to you.
 So what can you do to let them have their say?

 It's worth remembering that individuals don't behave in the same way when they're out in society.
 There's a barrier between personal and professional behavior.
 It's precisely this barrier that makes people "bridle" as soon as they take on a new job.
 So it's not uncommon for new employees to be afraid to speak up for fear of doing something wrong or being different from the others.
 You need to reassure them so that they can free themselves to speak up internally.